On Scaled Methods for Saddle Point Problems: Scaled Methods

-The rule chains \eqref{eq:precond} + \eqref{eq:precond_prob} + \eqref{eq:precond_abs} or \eqref{eq:precond_add} + \eqref{eq:precond_prob} + \eqref{eq:precond_abs} allow to construct preconditioning matrices.
+The rule chains \eqref{eq:precond} + \eqref{eq:precond_abs} or \eqref{eq:precond_add} + \eqref{eq:precond_abs} allow to construct preconditioning matrices.
 Next, we present Algorithm \ref{Scaled_ExtraGrad}.
 As mentioned in Section \ref{sec:contr}, we use the stochastic Extra Gradient as the base algorithm.
 Such an algorithm is a modification of SGD for SPPs.
 Its main difference is the presence of an extrapolation step (lines \ref{lin:5} and \ref{lin:6}) before the main update (lines \ref{lin:8} and \ref{lin:9}).
 This complicates the algorithm, because it is necessary to double count the gradient at each iteration, but meanwhile the original SGD is not optimal for SPPs.
 Moreover, it can perform worse and diverge even on the simplest problems (see Sections 7.2 and 8.2 of \cite{goodfellow2016nips}).
 We add the same preconditioners to both steps of the Extra Gradient.
-These matrices are computed at the beginning of each iteration on the same batch that is used for the extrapolation steps (lines \ref{lin:3} and \ref{lin:4}).
+These matrices are computed at the beginning of each iteration (lines \ref{lin:2} and \ref{lin:3}).